46 Weird Facts Most People Don’t Know

 The world’s largest waterfall is underwater

 Yes, there are waterfalls under the ocean.
-At the Denmark Straight, the cold water from the Nordic Sea is denser than the Irminger Sea’s warm water, making it drop almost two miles down at 123 million cubic feet per second.
+At the Denmark Strait, the cold water from the Nordic Sea is denser than the Irminger Sea’s warm water, making it drop almost two miles down at 123 million cubic feet per second.

 Queen Elizabeth II has a stand-in to make sure the sun won’t get in her eyes